Uniforms Act 1894: Definition of naval and military forces

-As members of the Cadet Forces also wear military uniform (although are generally civilians), it would seem that the Act would also prohibit unauthorised use of Cadet Forces uniforms.

 The Act also says that '"Her Majesty’s Military Forces” has the same meaning as in the Armed Forces Act 2006;

 [but] “Her Majesty's Naval Forces” does not include any Commonwealth force"'.

 Consequences

-The Act makes any unauthorised use of said naval or military uniforms publishable by:
+Conviction under Section 2 of the Act is publishable by a fine not exceeding level 3 on the standard scale.

+Conviction under Section 3 ("...likely to bring contempt upon that uniform") is publishable by a fine not exceeding level 3 on the standard scale or to imprisonment for a term not exceeding one month:

-Arrests, Charges and Convictions
+Arrests, charges and convictions

 In 2012, the Ministry of Defence Police arrested one person, in Devon, for wearing a Royal Navy uniform.

 In 2016, the Metropolitan Police made an arrest for one person "wearing military insignia without authority".

-In 2017, one man in Derbyshire was fined £500, after pleading guilty to Section 2 of the Act and wearing a uniform that he was not authorised to wear.
+In 2017, one man in Derbyshire was fined £500, after pleading guilty to section 2 of the act and wearing a uniform that he was not authorised to wear.

-The Crown Prosecution Service reported that between 2012–13 and 2017, that seven people in England and Wales appeared before magistrates, charged with breaching the Act.
+The Crown Prosecution Service reported that between 2012–13 and 2017, that seven people in England and Wales appeared before magistrates, charged with breaching the act.

+In 2025, following a Remembrance Sunday event in Llandudno, a man was arrested on suspicion of posing as an Admiral.